RexxLA/rexx-repository/ARB/standards/work-in-progress/syntax/oorexx/new/names.md

 -----

 1. In some syntactical contexts, a name cannot be a string, but only a symbol.
 In other cases, it has to be a constant symbol.
-Names which are strings are taken as-is in some cases, like labels, and uppercased in some other cases, like method names.
+Names which are strings are taken as-is in some cases (for example when they are labels), and uppercased in some other cases (class, method or routine names).
    Please refer to the respective chapters for the specific details about a particular Rexx construct.